Codecademy/docs/documentation/content-standards.md

 #### Code Blocks

 Code examples are an excellent teaching tool.
 Many term entries will contain a code example as a standard field.
 Encyclopedia entries are more flexible, but if your encyclopedia entry doesn't contain any code blocks, take a moment to ask yourself if one would help!
+For details on how to format code blocks see the [Docs Style Guide](https://github.com/Codecademy/docs/blob/main/documentation/style-guide.md#code).

 All code blocks should be delineated by triple backticks (```).